 Israeli strikes killed five members of my family, says mother returning to UK

+Israeli strikes ‘killed five members of my family’ including cousin 10 days from her wedding

 Sana Chamseddin told the PA news agency that her uncle, his wife and his three daughters died on Monday.